Use Case · For the CHRO & Equity Admin

 Related Outcomes

-See use case → 03.Extend equity participation across your broader workforce with no impact on P&L.
+See use case → 03.Built to extend equity participation across your broader workforce with no impact on P&L.

-See use case → 04.Give employees a meaningful raise in real economic value without a budget increase.
+See use case → 04.Built to give employees a meaningful raise in real economic value without a budget increase.

 See use case →Book a 30-minute walkthrough with our team.
 We'll model the eligible non-payroll population at your company and the participation curve we'd expect.